Plummer's Arctic Lodges - Northwest Territories

 • Guided fishing (Arctic Circle is Unguided)

-• The use of spin and baitcasting rods and reels
+• Use of spin and baitcasting outfits

 The Packages Do Not Include:

-• Airfare to Yellowknife, and return
+• Airfare to and from Yellowknife

 • Hotel nights in Yellowknife